-It is important to note that the space a femoral hernia protrudes through is quite tight, and it is bordered medially by the sharp edge of the lacunar ligament.
-Therefore, femoral hernias are at high risk of strangulation and obstruction.
+It is important to note that the femoral canal is narrow and is bordered medially by the sharp edge of the lacunar ligament.
+Therefore, femoral hernias are at higher risk of strangulation and obstruction.

 Umbilical hernias, as the name suggests, occur at the site of the umbilicus and are common.
 They can be large but are typically low risk for strangulation.